Excel has some really smart features that can be really useful in many cases (and sometimes it could be frustrating).

 While it can be frustrating when Excel does this, it’s trying to help.

-In most of the cases, when people enter numbers that can also represent valid date formats in Excel, it will automatically convert these numbers into dates.
+In most cases, when people enter numbers that can also represent valid date formats in Excel, it will automatically convert these numbers into dates.

 And this just doesn’t mean that it changes the format, it actually changes the underlying value.